esaiaswestberg/ts-fuse/README.md

 const positiveSchema = f.Number().positive() // Ensures the number is positive. const negativeSchema = f.Number().negative() // Ensures the number is negative.

-/* A number schema can also be used to ensure the number is a certain type. */ const evenSchema = f.Number().even() // Ensures the number is even. const oddSchema = f.Number().odd() // Ensures the number is odd.
+/* A number schema can also be used to ensure the integer has a certain parity. */ /* Disclaimer: This requires the schema to have an integer check first! */ const evenSchema = f.Number().even() // Ensures the number is even. const oddSchema = f.Number().odd() // Ensures the number is odd.
 ```